ts-defold/create/README.md

 As an alternative, you may also supply a zip archive either from a local path or remote url to seed the project with.

 ## Give Kudos
-:star: If the ts-defold project is useful, inspiring, or fun for you, please give this Github repo a star.
+:star: If the ts-defold project is useful, inspiring, or fun for you, please give this [Github repo](https://github.com/thinknathan/tsd-create) a star. :star: